Are you looking for fun listening activities for children to do at home or in the classroom?

 10. Give Multiple Instructions

 Give kids multiple instructions in the class, around the house or while cooking together.
-Make them clear.
-Start with one instruction.
-Please fetch the book next to my bed.
+Ensure the instructions are clear.

 Ask them to repeat the instruction back to you, then follow it.